ViuTheLumberjack/Apollo_TMS/readme.md

 ```

 The `apollo_tms` folder contains the Django project.
 The `apollo_account` folder contains the app for the account management.
 The `apollo_tms` folder contains the settings for the project.
 The `tasks` folder contains the app for the task managment.
 The `notifications` folder contains the app for the notifications management.
+Every Django app contains a `test.py` file which can be run using the `python manage.py test`.
+Every test file contains a demo of how to use the API.

 The `taskmanagment` folder can be ignored because is just an empty Vue project created to complete the stack in the `docker-compose.yml` file.